 Canada’s new prostitution laws, passed in 2014, impose tight regulations on precisely how sex can be sold and advertised — generally as far from public view as possible, and only by the prostitute herself (as opposed to a pimp, madam, or brothel).

 First legalized in 1969, government-run gambling underwent a dramatic boom in Canada during the 1980s and 1990s, largely as a way for provinces to increase their budget revenues without raising taxes.
-All provinces are now home to a wide variety of legal games of chance, including slot machines, casinos, lottery tickets, sports bookies, animal racing, and video lottery terminals (or “VLTs”).
+All provinces are now home to a wide variety of legal games of chance, including slot machines, casinos, sports bookies, animal racing, and video lottery terminals (or “VLTs”).
 In 2010, the province of British Columbia went even further and became the first jurisdiction in North America to legalize internet casinos as well.
 It should be noted that in all these cases gambling services are government-run; it remains illegal in Canada to run a private casino or betting house.

 Compared to some of the other issues discussed in this chapter, gambling is generally only a minor controversy in modern Canada.
 While most Canadians may not want a casino in their neighbourhood and may be aware that there are health problems associated with too much gambling, casual gambling once in a while is a fairly common pastime unlikely to evoke much judgment from others.
+Buying lottery tickets has a relatively mild social stigma as stereotypically “lower class” behavior.

 From 1859 to 1962, the Canadian government executed 710 convicts, mostly by hanging, for various crimes involving murder or treason.
 After a series of controversial cases, a moratorium on further executions was imposed in 1967, followed by the outright abolishment of the death penalty in 1976, by the Liberal government of Prime Minister Pierre Trudeau (1919-2000).